 Chipotle Hummus Stuffed Jalapeños

-Creamy chipotle hummus, spicy jalapeños, and a zesty ranch panko bread crumb create perfect little bites of bliss.
+Creamy chipotle hummus, spicy jalapeños, and a zesty ranch panko bread crumb create perfect little bites of bliss in these Chipotle Hummus Stuffed Jalapeńos.

-This recipe is the driving factor behind the creation of Salubrious.
-Each week, I create a few recipes to sell through my digital food agency, Healthful Creative.
-These recipes get snatched up by bloggers from across the globe, did you know that bloggers often buy their content?
+This recipe is the driving factor behind the creation of my personal website.
+Each week, I used to create a few recipes to sell through my digital food agency, Healthful Creative.
+These recipes got snatched up by bloggers from across the globe, did you know that bloggers often buy their content?
 I bet not.
 I didn't, up until a handful of years ago when I was approached by a colleague in the food blogging world to create recipes for her site.
 Up until then, I was solely a food blogger with occasional freelance work for larger brands.

 I suppose I owe most of my career path to her.
 She opened up a world to me that led to the creation of my agency and without her support, I'm not sure my path would have been the same.
 However, when I started selling recipes, the infatuation with cooking slowly started to slide away.
 The inspiration slowly became elusive, as it does when something turns from a personal project into a career.
 It’s the crux of being an entrepreneur I suppose.
 Finding my way into the professional world of cooking meant pulling back from my personal projects and focusing on feeding the machine that paid the bills.
 I’ve been mulling on how to spark that flame in me again and felt distressed at the thought of starting yet another personal food blog.
 There are a few reasons for that.